West Yorkshire Scientific Advisory Group (WYSAG) launches new video “WYSAG Talks: Fixing our school food system by Professor Maria Bryant

 Share:

-The West Yorkshire Scientific Advisory Group (WYSAG) has released new video in it’s “WYSAG Talks” series which provide the chance to find out more from WYSAG experts about the big challenges facing us, what the science tells us and what we can do to together to build a healthier future in West Yorkshire.
+The West Yorkshire Scientific Advisory Group (WYSAG) has released new video in its “WYSAG Talks” series which provide the chance to find out more from WYSAG experts about the big challenges facing us, what the science tells us and what we can do to together to build a healthier future in West Yorkshire.

 In a timely release during National School Meal Week (November 11-15), Prof Maria Bryant describes research supported by FixOurFood and ActEarly.
 This collaborative work with families, young people, and local authorities provides a clear evidence base for policymakers to improve the school food system.